lsst-sims/smtn-006/index.rst

 * sdssu, sdssg, sdssr, sdssi, sdssz, -- the apparent SDSS magnitudes negelecting Milky Way dust extinction

-* residual -- the RMS colorresidual between the input stellar colors and the colors of the best-fit SED and E(B-V) pair (in the input catalog magnitudes measured for that star).
+* residual -- the RMS color residual between the input stellar colors and the colors of the best-fit SED and E(B-V) pair (in the input catalog magnitudes measured for that star).